Random Numbers from Quantum Noise

 If the universe is a big computer, then it is deterministic.
 It may be that what we think of as random is actually predictable, but so complex that it is just very very hard to predict.

 If anyone has actual useful information about generating quality random bitstreams, I would be interested.
-So far, my best idea is a very long LFSR continuously cycling, just sample X bits (where X
+So far, my best idea is a very long LFSR continuously cycling, just sample X bits (where X < some_partial_length of the period), then apply some standard algorithm to attempt to assume adequate entropy from the selected sample.

 I once (for a school project) looked at making a VPN-like implementation, XORing the bitstream with the output of the LFSR, made for very easy synch between clients, but I found that within the length of the register, I could actually break the system, had it broken before I finished writing the code. (it was designed to run continuously, set bandwidth, protection from timing analysis).
 I ended up wrapping it in AES, still, wouldn’t consider it trustworthy.